• Level of education

 Take a critical and objective look at the epidemiological studies presented.

-- Acquire the basic notions in the various fields of nutrition.
+- Acquire basic knowledge in various areas of nutrition.

-- Understand the physiological control of energy homeostasis: regulation of food intake and energy expenditure.
+- Understanding the physiological control of energy homeostasis: regulation of food intake and energy expenditure.

-- Integrate that Food and Health are intimately linked: like other factors, environmental and / or genetic, food contributes to the occurrence of various diseases.
-It is therefore a risk factor, but can also be a protective factor.
+- Understand that nutrition and health are closely linked: like other factors, such as environmental and/or genetic factors, nutrition contributes to the onset of various diseases.
+It therefore represents a risk factor, but can also be a protective factor.

 Read more